 The racket is constructed from aluminum and features an oversized head of 110 sq. in.
 The racket is a bit on the heavy side, weighing at 11.5 oz (326 g), so it’s a better match for larger players.

 The Wilson Federer is a good all-around racquet for beginners at an exceptional price to quality ratio.
 The only con for seniors is the slightly heavier weight.

-Best tennis racquet for a senior intermediate player
+Best tennis racquet for seniors: Intermediate players

 The S6 is a lightweight titanium racket with an oversized head of 115 sq. in.
 The racket is head heavy, which is a perfect combination with the super lightweight and very large head.

 The S6 is also extra-long, at 27 3/4″, giving it even more power to compensate for the lightweight.

 It truly is one of the lightest, fastest and most comfortable racquets on the market.
 It’s especially suitable for intermediates and veterans looking for maximum comfort and power.

 My final recommendation is for the seasoned players looking for a lighter option for their seniors years.
 Naturally, your own preferences will affect your decision but this is at least one premium racquet to take into account.